berensp/berensp.github.io/_prayers/angelus.md

 [Hail Mary](/prayers/ave-maria/)

 ℣.
 Behold the handmaid of the Lord,
 ℟.
-Be it done unto me according to your Word.
+Be it done unto me according to thy Word.
 [Hail Mary](/prayers/ave-maria/)

 ℣.
 And the Word was made flesh,